Customer: Fortescue Metals Group (FMG) Contract: Construct Only Location: Pilbara, Western Australia |

 |

-The balance of the scope of work was the construction of the Solomon Spur (later renamed the Hamersley Line).
+The balance of our scope of work was the construction of the Solomon Spur (later renamed the Hamersley Line).
 The Solomon Spur is a 146 km green field line with crossing loops and mine out loading loop at the Firetail mine.
 The Solomon Line connects to the existing mainline at approximately 180 km from Port Hedland.

 Resourcing mulitple work fronts in a live rail environment across various remote locations was a logisitical, scheduling and communications management challenge.